-Despite the fact that the temperature of the Everest Base Camp region in the month of December goes below zero degrees in some places along the trekking route, the precipitation in the Everest region is very low.
-This makes for clear viewing of the mountains and awesome photography.
+Despite the fact that the temperature of Everest Base Camp in the month of December goes below zero degrees along the trekking route, the precipitation in the Everest region is very low.
+This promises for clear view of the mountains and awesome photography.

 The fact that the trekking trails are not crowded in this month might tempt you to come here if you love traveling in relatively quiet areas or time.
-Also, the hotels and tea houses along the treks which means that you won’t have to share a room with others.
+Also, the hotels and tea houses along the trek is empty which means you won’t have to share a room with others.

 Table of Content